AlessandroMinoccheri/frontsize-widget-modal/README.md

 - frontsize SASS version > 3.12 with its dependencies

 ### How to use It?
-To use the widget you need to:
+To use this widget you need to:

 - insert modal.scss file inside frontsize theme widget folder
 - insert modal.js inside a folder